Planning-nl/vue3-i18n/README.md

 > You may prefer another method of pluralization, or you may need another plural rules for a specific locale.
 In that
 > case you can add and use your own pluralization functions.

+## i18n utils

+The `i18n` object contains some locale-aware formatting functions.
+You can supply them in the setup function of a component and use them in your template.

+> Include the full object in your setup return value, and **don't spread it**.
+When spreading, the utility functions
+> will lose their locale awareness.

 ### Number

 You can use the `i18n.number` function to format a number.
 This library relies on the `Intl.NumberFormat` browser